TrueWallet/contracts/docs/src/src/entrypoint/EntryPoint.sol/contract.EntryPoint.md

 Process post-operation.
 Called just after the callData is executed.
 If a paymaster is defined and its validation returned a non-empty context, its postOp is called.
-The excess amount is refunded to the account (or paymaster - if it is was used in the request).
+The excess amount is refunded to the account (or paymaster - if it was used in the request)

 ```solidity